bencodrington/phanary-new/README.md

 ### In the `functions` directory

+> Be sure to install dependencies with `npm install` before starting development.

 #### `npm run watch`

-Recompile functions whenever you save.
+Recompile TypeScript functions to JavaScript whenever you save.

 #### `npm run start`